Battle of Koromokina Lagoon: Aftermath

+On 9 November, Major General Roy Geiger assumed command of I Marine Amphibious Corps, replacing Vandegrift.
+Four days later, he assumed command of all Allied forces on Bougainville and in the immediate vicinity.

-The Japanese attempt to destroy the Allied landing force by counter-landing had failed, due to underestimating the size of the Allied landing forces, and also due to being unable to co-ordinate their actions on both sides of the perimeter.
+The Japanese attempt to destroy the Allied landing force by counter-landing had failed.
+They underestimated the size of the Allied landing forces, and they were unable to coordinate their actions on both sides of the perimeter.
 Out of a force of 850 soldiers which were sent, only 475 were landed.
 At least 377 were killed, the rest withdrew into the jungle.
 Most of those were killed in the artillery barrages and air strikes between 7 and 9 November.
-For the Japanese, the landing site was also an unfortunate choice: its location was very close to that of the Allied beachhead, which the Japanese believed to be further east around Cape Torokina.
+For the Japanese, the landing site was a poor choice: its location was very close to that of the Allied beachhead, which the Japanese believed to be further east around Cape Torokina.
 In addition, the Japanese had chosen to assault over such a large front that they had been unable to concentrate in sufficient numbers to take advantage of the initial surprise they had achieved.
 The Marines lost 17 killed and 30 wounded.
 One Marine, Sergeant Herbert Thomas, received the Medal of Honor posthumously for his actions during the battle, throwing himself on a grenade to protect several other Marines.

-On 9 November, Major General Roy Geiger assumed command of I Marine Amphibious Corps, replacing Vandegrift.
-Four days later, he assumed command of all Allied forces on Bougainville and in the immediate vicinity.
-Following the fighting around Koromokina Lagoon, the Japanese 23rd Infantry Regiment began arriving from the south, and subsequently launched an attack on a US force holding a roadblock around the junction of the Piva and Numa Numa Trails, which were important avenues of approach towards the Allied beachhead.
-The subsequent Battle for Piva Trail, resulted in heavy casualties for the Japanese, with around 550 killed.
+The Japanese 23rd Infantry Regiment began arriving from the south and subsequently launched an attack on a US force holding a roadblock around the junction of the Piva and Numa Numa Trails, which were important avenues of approach towards the Allied beachhead.
+The subsequent Battle for Piva Trail resulted in heavy casualties for the Japanese, with around 550 killed.
 After this, US Army elements began arriving in force to reinforce the Marines, as further echelons arrived at Cape Torokina, bringing more supplies and expanding the size of US forces on Bougainville further.
 A further 5,715 troops had landed on 8 November, followed by another 3,599 and 6,678 on 11 and 13 November.
-With the beachhead secure, and command having transitioned ashore, US forces slowly pushed their perimeter forward, systematically advancing to several inland defense lines, resulting in further actions around Coconut Grove, Piva Forks and Hellzapoppin Ridge and Hill 600A.
+With the beachhead secure and command having transitioned ashore, US forces slowly pushed their perimeter forward, systematically advancing to several inland defense lines, resulting in further actions around Coconut Grove, Piva Forks and Hellzapoppin Ridge and Hill 600A.

 Initially, Japanese commanders believed that the landing at Cape Torokina was only temporary and would be followed up by another move on Buka.
 As a result, they held off launching a concerted counterattack even though there were up to 15,000 troops available in southern Bougainville.
-Meanwhile, further base development saw the Allies establish several airfields inside the Torokina perimeter, which were used to project airpower towards the main Japanese base at Rabaul, while Japanese sea lanes of communication between Rabaul and Bougainville were heavily interdicted.
+Meanwhile, the Allies established several airfields inside the Torokina perimeter, which were used to project airpower towards the main Japanese base at Rabaul, while Japanese sea lanes of communication between Rabaul and Bougainville were heavily interdicted.
 As the conditions necessary for a large-scale counterattack faded, the Japanese 17th Army commander, Hyakutake, was ordered to delay his plans, postponing the assault on Torokina until March 1944.